You will be registered either with , Dr Crawshaw, Dr Clark, Dr Savin, Dr Mack or Dr Martin but you are welcome to consult with any doctor.

 If none of these times are convenient due to work or other commitments, please discuss your needs with our reception team.

 In addition to, as part of being a member of the Abingdon Federation, the Berinsfield Health Centre's patients benefit from an appointment with a GP 7 days a week.
 These appointments are held in turn at one of the 6 GP Practices.
-The current clinic dates can be found here : Rota GPAF Sep 18 to Jan 19.xlsx
+The current clinic dates can be found here : Copy of Rota GPAF Feb 19 to May 19.xlsx

 You can book appointments in three ways: